onna/angular-svg-icon/README.md

 export class AppModule {}
 ```

+**BREAKINIG CHANGE**: as of angular-svg-icon@9.0.0, an explicit call to `forRoot()`
+must be made on the module's import.

 ### Use with Lazy Loading Feature Modules

-Recommended usage pattern is to import ``AngularSvgIconModule.forRoot`` in the root AppModule of your application.
+Recommended usage pattern is to import `AngularSvgIconModule.forRoot()` in the root AppModule of your application.
-This will allow for one ``SvgIconRegistryService`` to be shared across all modules.
-If, for some reason, a lazily
+This will allow for one `SvgIconRegistryService` to be shared across all modules.
-loaded module needs encapuslation of the service, then it is possible to load the
+If, for some reason, a lazily loaded module needs encapuslation of the service, then it is possible to load the
-``AngularSvgIconModule.forRoot`` in each lazy loaded module too, but not recommended.
+`AngularSvgIconModule.forRoot` in each lazy loaded module, but such usage precludes loading the package in the root
+AppModule.

 ## Usage
 Basic usage is: